Employment

 We provide a variety of services to youth on the Olympic Peninsula.
 These services and programs include free meals, academic tutoring, art lessons, gardening clubs and more.
 Join our team and help support these programs.

-We are seeking a highly organized, positive, and community-minded individual to fulfill the seasonal roles of the Summer Food Site Supervisor.
+We are seeking a highly organized, positive, and community-minded individual to fulfill the roles of the Unit Director at the Turner Unit and as a Site Director for the Roosevelt School Site coming this fall.

 See job posting on Indeed for more information